- How many CPA hours must I complete in a calendar year?

 5. Link to Conference Evaluation Survey

-Seminars, Workshops, & Customized Learning Exchange: Materials will be given to registrants upon check-in.
+Seminars, Workshops, & Customized Continuing Education: Materials will be given to registrants upon check-in.

-Online Learning: You will gain access to the downloadable electronic materials within 72 hours prior to the program date.
+Online Learning: You will gain access to the downloadable electronic materials within three business days prior to the program date.
 Once downloaded, you may save the materials to your computer or print a copy.
 You will not receive a hard copy of materials when attending an Online Learning program.
 Please note you may not cancel your registration once you download the materials.
 You can access materials from two locations.
-In your My CPE & Events, My Products account, locate the appropriate program and click the blue Download Materials button or while viewing the program click the Handouts tab.
+In your Learning Record, My Products account, locate the appropriate program and click the blue Download Materials button or while viewing the program click the Handouts tab.

 - How long will materials be available?

 - Conference: Materials will be available approximately three business days before and 90 days after the conference.

 Seminars: At this time electronic materials are NOT available for Seminar programs.